MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Enable-PSBreakpoint.md

 Enable-PSBreakpoint -Breakpoint $B
 ```

-`Get-PSBreakpoint` gets breakpoints by ID number and stores them in the `$B` variable.
+`Get-PSBreakpoint` gets the breakpoints and saves them in the `$B` variable.
+Using the

-`Enable-PSBreakpoint` enables the breakpoints stored in `$B` using the **Breakpoint** parameter.
+**Breakpoint** parameter, `Enable-PSBreakpoint` enables the breakpoints.

-This example is the equivalent of `Enable-PSBreakpoint -Id 3, 5`.
+This example is equivalent to running `Enable-PSBreakpoint -Id 3, 5`.

 ## PARAMETERS

 ### -Breakpoint

 Specifies the breakpoints to enable.
-Provide a variable or a command, such as `Get-PSBreakpoint`,
+Provide a variable containing breakpoints or a command that
-that contains breakpoint objects.
-You can also pipe breakpoint objects to `Enable-PSBreakpoint`.
+gets breakpoint objects, such as `Get-PSBreakpoint`.
+You can also pipe breakpoint objects to
+`Enable-PSBreakpoint`.

 ```yaml
 Type: Breakpoint[]